 We focus our efforts on the less fortunate in society.
-Our community contributions operate both at a Group and business sector level.
+We contribute to the community both at the Group and business sector level.
 In recent years, ST Engineering has been exploring long-term partnerships with the community.
-In order to assess our contributions and impact on the community systematically, we adopted the London Benchmarking Guidelines (LBG) in 2014.
+In order to assess our contributions and impact on the community systematically, we adopt the London Benchmarking Guidelines.
 Besides contributing both charitable gifts and time to our local communities, we also leverage on our vast engineering resources and expertise to benefit the society at large.

-We develop attachment programs and offer bond-free scholarships to students with the aim of exposing them to the exciting and challenging field of Engineering.
+We develop attachment programs and offer bond-free scholarships to students with the aim of exposing them to the exciting and challenging field of engineering.